-arrow-up11arrow-down1external-linkGoogle pulls the plug on uBlock Origin, leaving over 30 million Chrome users susceptible to intrusive adswww.windowscentral.commesa@lemmy.world to Technology@lemmy.worldEnglish · 1 year agomessage-square282fedilinkcross-posted to: privacy@lemmy.ml
+arrow-up11arrow-down1external-linkGoogle pulls the plug on uBlock Origin, leaving over 30 million Chrome users susceptible to intrusive adswww.windowscentral.commesa@lemmy.world to Technology@lemmy.worldEnglish · 2 years agomessage-square282linkfedilinkcross-posted to: privacy@lemmy.ml

 I wonder if the DoJ actually does split up Google if separating Chrome would make any difference with behavior like this?